ordina-jworks/ordina-jworks.github.io/_posts/2018-02-12-Azure-Draft.md

 **Starting Minikube**

-We now have downloaded all required dependencies, we can start setting up our cluster.
+Now we have downloaded all required dependencies, we can start setting up our cluster.
 Let's start our Kubernetes cluster.